Colombia

 Case management

-Fiscal Watson’, developed by the Prosecutor General’s Office and announced in 2018, is an AI system that analyses Colombia’s extensive criminal database, encompassing over 13 million complaints from citizens or public officials since 2005.
+‘Fiscal Watson’, developed by the Prosecutor General’s Office and launched in 2018, is an AI system that analyses Colombia’s extensive criminal database, encompassing over 13 million criminal complaints from citizens or public officials since 2005.
 The tool assists prosecutors and investigative staff by linking vast sets of data and identifying patterns such as modus operandi, physical characteristics, and recurring use of weapons or vehicles used by suspects.
 Fiscal Watson functions primarily as a search platform that makes it possible to search for complaints with similar characteristics using key words in the statement of facts for crime reports logged in the ‘Oral Accusatory Criminal System’ (SPOA).
 The tool can also match cases based on quantitative, qualitative, and geographical components, using data relating to the district attorney’s office, the date of the incident, and its location.
 Fiscal Watson is used, in theory, at the investigation stage to search for and correlate investigations that meet established criteria, which may be geographical or qualitative variables that are found in the statement of facts logged in the SPOA.
 The tool indexes large sets of structured, unstructured and semi-structured data from disparate data sources, and applies text analysis mechanisms to find relationships, generate warnings, and automatically extract indices and general contextual information.

 Charging support

 'PROMETEA', launched by the Buenos Aires’ prosecutor’s office, has, since 2019, seen increasing use in Colombia to predict judicial rulings.
 PROMETEA was adapted to Colombia’s legal and linguistic requirements by the University of Buenos Aires Innovation Laboratory with the Colombian judiciary.
 It is linked to the Colombian courts’ case-management and document-filing systems, enabling secure data exchange.
 PROMETEA uses natural-language processing to scan tutela petitions and process court rulings in less than 20 seconds with an accuracy rate of 96% in identifying relevant cases.
-In the Colombian Constitutional Court, itreduces the time allocated to the selection of urgent cases from 96 days to two minutes.
+In the Colombian Constitutional Court, it reduces the time allocated to the selection of urgent cases from 96 days to two minutes.
 While PROMETEA is a major efficiency tool in case triage, final decisions on case selection remain with human judges.

 Courts